Last updated on May 22nd, 2023 at 08:56 pm

 If you have the budget for them, pods and chemical capsule treatments are convenient, mess-free, and take up significantly less space in your RV.
 However, as I mentioned, your budget will take a hit every time you need to purchase this necessary product, and you may find it not as cost-effective overall should you need to deodorize your black tank regularly.

 Tablet treatments are just like capsule or pod treatments except they use the powdered version of these chemicals.
-They are compact and easy to use, but are similar in that you will need to have the budget for them and they are less customizable than simple liquid or powder treatment options.
+They are compact and easy to use but are similar in that you will need to have the budget for them and they are less customizable than simple liquid or powder treatment options.

 However, tablets have the option to be broken in half while pods and capsules do not.
 While I don’t recommend touching these dangerous chemicals without gloves or other safety gear, it is nice to have the option to utilize only half of a tablet rather than a full tablet.

 Plus, tablets arguably take up the least amount of space out of all of these products.
-If you have a small tank or don’t plan on camping in very much extreme weather, tablet treatments may be the right choice for you!
+If you have a small tank or don’t plan on camping very much in extreme weather, tablet treatments may be the right choice for you!

-What to Consider in an RV Black Tank Treatment
+What To Consider In An RV Black Tank Treatment

-While the overall treatment and maintenance of your black holding tank is relatively clear and easy, what you should consider in an RV black tank treatment is a bit more complicated.
+While the overall treatment and maintenance of your black holding tank are relatively clear and easy, what you should consider in an RV black tank treatment is a bit more complicated.
 Here are my top recommendations of things to keep in mind while you are shopping for an RV black tank treatment.

 No matter what, your budget should be at the forefront of your mind.
-Whether you are a weekend warrior or a full timer, black tank chemicals can get expensive very quickly.
+Whether you are a weekend warrior or a full-timer, black tank chemicals can get expensive very quickly.
 The average package of black tank treatment can range from $10 to $20, and this supply usually lasts a month on average.

 Of course, this depends on how many people are staying in the rig and for how long, as well as the weather.
 I always use more deodorizing treatments in the summertime!
 But no matter what, only you know your budget and what you can afford.